getbluemorpho/blue-morpho/tutorials/consolidate-investment-portfolios.md

 The numbers match (although the aggregated information is of course not in the knowledge base), that's a good start!
 Now we can perform other queries.

  - **Top holdings of the combined portfolios**

+> What are the top 10 holdings of the combined portfolio?
+For each holding, indicate in how many accounts it can be found.

 <img width="836" height="627" alt="image" src="https://github.com/user-attachments/assets/ff768c82-5451-427a-8853-5485e8d94ba7" />